VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Introduction

 Additionally, physical constraints in the real world restrict the order in which actions can be executed.
 For example, if a glass cup is on a book, which is on a desk, the robot must pick up the cup first and place it on the desk before picking up the book.
 Because of these constraints, robots need to understand the relationships between objects in the scene.
 If the robot does not understand that the cup is on the book, it might not factor that into its planning and may try to pick up the book first, which could result in the cup falling and breaking.

 Recent advances in large language models (LLMs) and vision-language models (VLMs) have opened up new possibilities for robot task planning~\cite{huang2022zerolanguageplan,huang2023groundedrobot}.
 These models demonstrate impressive reasoning capabilities and world knowledge.
 Prior work~\cite{simon2021natural, wang2024grammar, Oswald_Srinivas_Kokel_Lee_Katz_Sohrabi_2024} used LLMs to generate Planning Domain Definition Language (PDDL), which can be used by classical planners to create a task plan.
 While the results have been promising, PDDL is inherently restrictive and does not generalize well~\cite{espasa2023challengesmodellingsolvingplotting, zhang2024dkpromptdomainknowledgeprompting}.
-Other lines of work use VLMs to generate high-level task plans directly using images~\cite{saycan, vila, li2023interactive}.
-While the results are remarkable, relying on raw pixel data for complex manipulation can be suboptimal.
-Pixel-level information is often noisy and may contain extraneous details irrelevant to the high-level planning task.
+Other lines of work use VLMs to generate high-level task plans directly from images~\cite{saycan, VILA, li2023interactive}, treating visual observation as the primary input to the planner.